rootwork/rootwork.org/hugo/content/blog/2022-09-19/index.md

 series: # Creates lists of posts in series as well as custom tag.

 categories:
-  # - frontend development
+  - frontend development
 tags:
-  # - Drupal
+  - Drupal
+  - communications
 keywords: # Extra keywords in addition to the above, for SEO.

 # Archive taxonomy terms (auto-generated)